 - Budget by Fund, such as general fund or federal and state grants

-- Budget by Account, such as salary, benefits, contacts and commodities
+- Budget by Account, such as salary, benefits, commodities, and contracts

-- Revenues & Expenditures report, providing information on debt service and capital funds, as well as general operating funds
+- Revenues and Expenditures report, providing information on general operating funds, as well as debt service and capital funds

-- School List, which lists all schools by network
+- Find My School, which lists all schools by network

-The School List report is the quickest way to get budget information about a particular school.
-The top of the report contains a search box where you can type in a school name and go directly to that school's budget.
+The “Find Your School Budget” report is the quickest way to get budget information about a particular school.
+The top of the report contains a search box where you can type a school name and go directly to that school’s budget.

 - A school’s budget by account